Does a Gas Fireplace Need a Chimney? Requirements Explained

 Professional Installation

-A certified heating & cooling contractor understands all the applicable local codes.
-They can assess your home's setup to design a venting plan that meets regulations.
+A certified heating & cooling contractor understands all applicable local codes and can assess your home's setup to design a proper venting plan.

-Venting installation costs can be well worth it compared to the potential hazards of a faulty system.
+The cost of professional venting installation and regular service is well worth it compared to the potential hazards of a faulty system.
 Rely on skilled professionals for this critical safety component of your gas fireplace.

 Advantages of Vented vs Vent-Free